-California Penal Code 211 PC defines the crime of robbery as “the felonious taking of personal property in the possession of another, from his person or immediate presence, and against his will, accomplished by means of force or fear.”
+California Penal Code § 211 PC defines the crime of robbery as using force or threats to take property directly from another person and against that person’s will.”
 Robbery is a felony punishable by up to 9 years in state prison.

 - Breaking into a house (committing the 459 PC burglary) while the residents are inside, then threatening them with physical harm before stealing some of their personal property;1